mydropteam/paragraph_formatter/README.md

 ## Common use-case of this module:

-you would like to create a view in "Serializer" format to output entities and its referenced paragraphs in JSON format for example.
+You would like to create a view in "Serializer" format to output entities and its referenced paragraphs in JSON format for example.
 The default use of the views-feature "Relationships" causes potentially several rows for an entity: a row by paragraph/entity-reference value.
 By the use of this little helper-module you can use a sub-view in your main-view that outputs the paragraph fields of your choice.